Yukon Harbor orca capture operation: Orcas being herded

-Five of the remaining six whales trapped in Yukon Harbor were released March 4 after 17 days inside the net.
-The final whale, named Walter the Whale then later Skana, was taken to the aquarium, making five in the tank, and "ending the whaling expedition," in the words of the Seattle Times.
+Five of the remaining six orcas trapped in Yukon Harbor were released March 4 after 17 days inside the net.
+The final orca, named Walter the Whale then later Skana, was taken to the aquarium, making five in the tank, and "ending the whaling expedition," in the words of The Seattle Times.

+Effect on K Pod

+The Yukon Harbor capture roughly halved the number of orcas in K Pod in one capture event, making it possibly the most socially damaging of all the southern resident captures, as well as the second-largest.
+How many of the other southern residents lost in the 1965–1973 captures were from K Pod is unclear.
+Four newly born K Pod calves survived in the years following the Yukon Harbor capture along with eight older orcas, making a total of 12 K Pod orcas alive in 1976.